Whale shark: Growth and reproduction

 Evidence suggests that males grow faster than females in the earlier stages of life but ultimately reach a smaller maximum size.
 Whale sharks exhibit late sexual maturity.
 One study looking at free-swimming whale sharks estimated the age at maturity in males at ~25 years.

 Pupping of whale sharks has not been observed, but mating has been witnessed twice in St Helena.
 Mating in this species was filmed for the first time in whale sharks off Ningaloo Reef via airplane in Australia in 2019, when a larger male unsuccessfully attempted to mate with a smaller, immature female.

 The capture of a ~10.6 m female in July 1996 that was pregnant with ~300 pups indicated that whale sharks are ovoviviparous.
 The eggs remain in the body and the females give birth to live young which are 40 to 60 cm long.
 Evidence indicates the pups are not all born at once, but rather the female retains sperm from one mating and produces a steady stream of pups over a prolonged period.

 On 7 March 2009, marine scientists in the Philippines discovered what is believed to be the smallest living specimen of the whale shark.
 The young shark, measuring only 38 cm, was found with its tail tied to a stake at a beach in Pilar, Sorsogon, Philippines, and was released into the wild.
 Based on this discovery, some scientists no longer believe this area is just a feeding ground; this site may be a birthing ground, as well.
 Both young whale sharks and pregnant females have been seen in the waters of St Helena in the South Atlantic Ocean, where numerous whale sharks can be spotted during the summer.

-In a report from Rappler last August 2019, whale sharks were sighted during WWF Philippines’ photo identification activities in the first half of the year.
-There were a total 168 sightings – 64 of them “re-sightings” or reappearances of previously recorded whale sharks.
-WWF noted that “very young whale shark juveniles" were identified among the 168 individuals spotted in the first half of 2019.
+In a report from Rappler last August 2019, whale sharks were sighted during WWF Philippines' photo identification activities in the first half of the year.
+There were a total 168 sightings – 64 of them "re-sightings" or reappearances of previously recorded whale sharks.
+WWF noted that "very young whale shark juveniles" were identified among the 168 individuals spotted in the first half of 2019.
 Their presence suggests that the Ticao Pass may be a pupping ground for whale sharks, further increasing the ecological significance of the area.

+Large adult females, often pregnant, are a seasonal presence around the Galapagos Islands, which may have reproductive significance.
+One study between 2011 and 2013 found that 91.5% of the whale sharks observed around Darwin Island were adult females.